 The next step is to identify and prioritize the job-specific competencies that are most important in order to ensure the candidate will be successful in the new position.
-Let these serve as a foundation upon which you can develop your behavioral-based questions that will allow you to recognize these traits in your candidates.
+Let these serve as a foundation upon which you can develop the behavioral-based questions that will allow you to recognize these traits in your candidates.

 Sample Questions for Behavioral Interviews